itspacchu/ResumeGen/resume.md

 **Kubernetes DevOps Engineer** _Zigram_
   : **Jan 2023 - Present**

-- Managed and optimized Kubernetes clusters on AWS EKS and on-premises, using Helm, Ansible and Terraform for automation, upgrades, and scaling.
+- Managed multiple Kubernetes clusters On premises and **AWS EKS**, using **Helm**, **Ansible** and **Terraform** for automation and upgrades.
-- Set up logging and monitoring solutions using Prometheus, Grafana, Fluentbit, and Loki across production systems.
+- Set up logging and monitoring solutions using **Prometheus**, **Grafana**, and **Loki** (_LGTM Stack_) across production systems.
-- Automated cloud infrastructure management with Terraform, Python and Go.
-- Streamlined deployment processes by automating the updating of Kubernetes manifests and Jenkinsfiles using Python + Jinja, Automated tasks using Bash, Ansible, and Python.
+- Streamlined deployment using Jenkins.
+Developed tools to quickly generate Jenkinsfile and Kubernetes manifests using **Python + Jinja**.
-- Configured NGINX as a load balancer for on-premises applications, ensuring efficient traffic distribution and application performance.
+- Configured Nginx as a production proxy & load balancer for On premises deployments.
-- Developed internal cli tools using Golang and Python for Kubernetes interactions and Developer interactions.
+- Developed internal cli tools using Golang and Python for Kubernetes interactionsm, Cloud automations and Developer interactions.
-- Performed system maintenance, kernel and cluster upgrades, and performance tuning on multiple Linux distributions (Ubuntu, Debian, Arch, Fedora).
+- Performed production maintenance, kernel and k8s cluster upgrades on multiple Linux distributions (Ubuntu, Debian, Arch, Fedora).
 - Collaborated with teams using JIRA for Agile project management, tracking progress and ensuring efficient sprint planning.

 **Research Intern** _IIIT Hyderabad_
   : **Jul 2022 - Jan 2023**

-- Developed GitLab pipelines for Docker-based API deployments.
+- Worked on gitLab pipelines for Docker API deployments.
 - Created a Digital Twin of the campus, visualizing IoT nodes in an interactive virtual game.
 Utilized Python backend to fetch data from OneM2M servers.
-- Designed a Smart Lamp post with Wi-SUN Mesh Technology, featuring an Electronic Ink Kiosk Display.
-Developed backend in Python and utilized image dithering techniques.
-The project won the Best Technology award at the Korean Electronics Technology Institute Hackathon.
+- Designed a Smart Lamp post with WiSUN Mesh Technology, featuring an Electronic Ink Kiosk Display.
+Developed UI with Chromium engine + Image dithering techniques for E-paper conversion.
+The project won the **Best Technology** award at the **Korean Electronics Technology Institute Hackathon**.
-- Implemented OneM2M API in Python for HomeAssistant integration and data visualization.
+- Implemented OneM2M API in Python for HomeAssistant integration and device control.
-- Managed Raspberry Pi servers running Debian for various research lab applications.
+- Developed Custom ESPHome nodes for interactivity with OneM2M API.
-- Worked with ESP8266/ESP32 boards using MicroPython a and C++ for sensor interfacing and connectivity with Raspberry Pis via Flask server.
+- Worked with ESP8266/ESP32 boards using MicroPython a and C++ for sensor interfacing and connectivity with Raspberry Pi's via Flask server.

 ## Certifications